 Contact Existing Customers

 Depending on your industry and customer base, approaching existing customers whom you already have a relationship with, can be a great way to generate new income.
-It’s happened that a customer who chose us for web design unknowingly chooses another company for social media marketing.
+It’s happened that a customer who chose us for web design unknowingly chooses another company for digital marketing.
 It’s not their fault if we failed to let them know about the other products and services we offer.

 Let your customers know of all the products and services that you provide.
 Send them a letter, email or call and let them know about a products or services you provide that they may be unaware of.
 A few times a year we send out an email to let our customers know about our more unknown services.
 It always tends to generate new income.